Andrea Jenkyns: Parliamentary career

-Jenkyns held her seat at the 2019 general election with an increased majority.
-Jenkyns experienced a considerable amount of abuse and intimidation during the campaign.
+Jenkyns held her seat at the 2019 general election with an increased majority of 11,267.
+Jenkyns said she had experienced a considerable amount of abuse and intimidation during the campaign.
 After the election, she was elected Vice-Chair of the European Research Group, replacing Steve Baker, who became the Chair.

 In February 2020, Jenkyns defended her decision to provide a character reference for the court case of a Conservative Party activist who made violent threats to Labour MP Yvette Cooper and was subsequently jailed for nine weeks.
 The statement described the activist as a "decent and honest person whose heart is in the right place".
 Jenkyns said that the activist had mental health issues and she wanted his emotional and mental well-being to be taken into consideration as part of the judicial process.

 On 17 September 2021, Jenkyns was appointed an Assistant Government Whip in the second cabinet reshuffle of the second Johnson ministry.

+In September 2021, Jenkyns was appointed Parliamentary Private Secretary to the Chief Whip, a position she held until July 2022.

 In July 2022, Jenkyns was appointed Parliamentary Under-Secretary of State at the Department for Education.
-On the way to attending Boris Johnson’s resignation speech in Downing Street, Jenkyns was filmed making a "middle finger" gesture at protesters.
+On the way to attending Boris Johnson's resignation speech in Downing Street, Jenkyns was filmed making a "middle finger" gesture at protesters.
 Jenkyns said she made the gesture after being provoked by a "baying mob", stating she had received "huge amounts of abuse from some of the people who were there over the years".
 She said she should have shown more composure "but is only human".
 Her gesture was criticised by teaching representatives and by Conservative MPs Mark Spencer and George Freeman.
 On 12 July 2022, her portfolio was confirmed as Parliamentary Under-Secretary of State for Skills, Further and Higher Education.

-She was reappointed by Liz Truss.
+Jenkyns endorsed Liz Truss in the July–September 2022 Conservative Party leadership election.
+She was reappointed a minister by Truss when Truss became prime minister in September 2022, but left her role when Rishi Sunak replaced Truss 49 days later.

+Following the November 2023 British cabinet reshuffle, Jenkyns submitted a public letter of no confidence in Sunak.

+At the 2024 general election, her constituency of Morley and Outwood was abolished.
+Jenkyns stood instead for the newly created seat of Leeds South West and Morley, where she came second with 9,258 votes to Labour candidate Mark Sewards, who received 17,681.